The Research and Market Potential of Digital Oilfields Technology

-According to the International Energy Agency, in 2017, USA is set to overtake Saudi Arabia to become world’s top producer of oil.
-The companies of the region are already using digital oil field technologies to boost their oil production and this trend will continue in future as well.
+According to the International Energy Agency, in 2017, the USA is set to overtake Saudi Arabia to become the world’s top producer of oil.
+The companies of the region are already using digital oil field technologies to boost their oil production and this trend will continue in the future as well.

-Apart from that, USA, as we all know, is exploring venues of unconventional energy of which unconventional gas production is one part.
-This exploration activity of unconventional reserves is another reason of USA to be a potential region for digital oil field technology market.
+Apart from that, the USA, as we all know, is exploring avenues of unconventional energy of which unconventional gas production is one part.
+This exploration activity of unconventional reserves is another reason for the USA to be a potential region for the digital oil field technology market.

 Albeit this, the Middle East market has shown a trend of slow adopter of the smart field technology.

-Western Europe is going to dominate the global Digital oil field market, forecasts Research and Market.
-The report also cites Norway and U.K. as the leader of the segment that are going to have maximum developments in digital oilfields market.
+Western Europe is going to dominate the global digital oil field market, forecasts Research and Market.
+The report also cites Norway and the UK as the leader of the segment that is going to have maximum developments in the digital oilfields market.